 Since she is the only user we have given access to, another email address, even if eligible for access via the SSO, would not have access to the page:

-Granular access will also determine how different users see and experience your SME Portal page.
+Granular access will also determine how different users see and experience your EVS Portal page.
 A user who has access to channel A but not channel B will only see channel A available on your Portal.
 Channel B would be hidden from them.

 Jeff is on the sales team, and Mary is on the support team.
 We want them both to access content through our Portal page, but not to have access to the other team's content.

 In this case, we can add firstname.lastname@example.org in the individual access for the sales channel and email@example.com for the support channel.
 When each user goes to access the portal, they will only see those channels that they have access to.

 Video Access Control

 In order to restrict access to a video within your corporate team, first navigate to the Video Manager and select the video you would like to restrict, then press the Edit button.
 Then, select the Access tab.